 |Leslie Levesque||Head of School|

 Phoenix Teachers are facilitators.
 We believe in involving children in the direction of all projects to reach our goal of a truly immersive and personalized education for each child, while tucking in the skills necessary to lead productive, successful lives.
-Phoenix facilitators make it possible for students to find their most beautiful versions of themselves.
+Phoenix facilitators make it possible for students to find their most authentic versions of themselves.

 Head of School

 Leslie joined the Phoenix team over 20 years ago after completing a BA in Biochemistry, creativity in examining how children are unique learners, each having their own process and learning map.
 After a decade of working with students at TPS, acquiring an M.A.Ed in Creative Arts and Learning was the obvious choice.
 Through a multitude of classroom, project-based, administrative, and hands-on experiences Leslie has always been a firm believer that there is no single approach for all children and has striven to work with them as individuals to help them pursue and explore their interests and let their ideas to be the driving force of their educational experience.
 Opening doors and creating pathways inspires kids to reach for the stars.